uhi22/invacare-g50-investigations/readme.md

     - servoLight requests the 2E from UCM with 00000010,false,Rx,9,4,30,08,00,2E
     - more general: UCM needs to satisfy all requests (search for 30,08,00)
 - [x] Find out how to parametrize the speed
+- [x] Reset the CAN controller if it enters bus-off

 ## Cross References